jessepav/libgdx-wiki-old/Getting-Help.md

   * Have you [searched the forum](http://www.badlogicgames.com/forum/search.php) for your problem?
   * Have you [searched the issue tracker](https://github.com/libgdx/libgdx/issues) for your problem?
 Be sure to search "All issues", not just "Open issues".

-**If you still have a problem, often the fastest way to get help is the [libgdx discord](https://discord.gg/6pgDK9F).
+**If you still have a problem, often the fastest way to get help is the [libGDX Discord](https://libgdx.com/community/discord/).
 There are a lot of active users, any one of which could answer your question right now.**

-Another way of getting help is the libgdx chat room ([#libgdx on irc.freenode.net](irc://irc.freenode.net/libgdx)).
+Another way of getting help is the libGDX chat room ([#libgdx on irc.freenode.net](irc://irc.freenode.net/libgdx)).

 Otherwise, if you wish to [post a new issue](https://github.com/libgdx/libgdx/blob/master/CONTRIBUTING.md) on the [tracker](https://github.com/libgdx/libgdx/issues), keep reading.